The Best Flowers for Bees To Plant In Your Gardens

 • Height – 12-24″

 There are so many easy-to-grow annual flowers that pollinators love.
-So we’ve included flowers that provide adequate pollen and nectar for the bees with ease of access.
+We’ve included flowers that provide adequate pollen and nectar for the bees and are easy to access.

 CornFlowers (Bachelor Buttons)

-Cornflowers are one of the best plants you can add to your bee garden.
-The tiny nectar-rich flowers are a favorite flower of honey bees.
-Long-flowering annuals will provide the bees with nectar from late June until September.
+Cornflowers are among the best plants you can add to your bee garden.
+Their tiny, nectar-rich flowers are a favorite of honey bees.
+These long-flowering annuals will provide the bees with nectar from late June until September.

 The daisy-like heads make it easy for the bees to access the nectar without much effort.

-Cornflowers are also easy to plant, directly sowing them into the garden in early spring guarantees a display of flowers in early summer.
+Cornflowers are also easy to plant.
+Directly sowing them into the garden in early spring guarantees a flower display in early summer.

 Cornflowers have white, pink, and blue flowers, but blue attracts the bees the most.